Gogo Medi Korea SKIN AI-friendly dermatology guide in Korea

 About This Project

-Clinician-style information architecture designed for AI-assisted search and human understanding.
-We prioritize clarity, limitations, and safety notes.
+Clinician-style architecture designed for AI-assisted search and human understanding.

 Gogo Medi Korea Skin is part of the Gogo Medi Korea medical guide network.
 For plastic surgery topics, see the dedicated PS guide.